seahax/workshop/packages/rev/README.md

 rev
 ```

 This tool is not monorepo aware.
-To use it in a monorepo, use a tool like PNPM to run it in all public workspaces.
+To use it in a monorepo, use a tool like PNPM to run it in all packages.

 ```sh
 pnpm -r exec rev